-- Minimum 18 years of age; AND - - Complete State/Federal Criminal Background checks, Child Abuse Registry Information (CARI) checks, and Central Registry checks; and - Valid driver's license and abstract (not to exceed 5 points).
+- Minimum 18 years of age; AND - - Complete State/Federal Criminal Background checks and Central Registry checks; and - Valid driver's license and abstract (not to exceed 5 points).

 17.21.5.3 Mandated Training & Professional Development

 The service provider shall comply with any relevant licensing and/or certification standards.
 Agency Trainers must have a minimum of 1 year experience in the field or 1 year experience in training.